 Basidiospores are a cluster of spores that may be indicative of a greater mold problem in a home or business.
 They originate from a type of fungi called basidiomycetes which consists of mushrooms, toadstools, boletes, wood bracket fungi, and puffballs.
+These spores can be colorless, black, brown or yellow.
 Although various forms of mold are consistently present around us, the species and concentration level is what ultimately determines the toxicity of the air we breathe in.
 When the presence of this fungi is detected, it is not necessary to be immediately alarmed, although it is important to be aware of how they are spreading into the home and in what quantity.

 Maintaining healthy air quality is incredibly important in the prevention of potentially dangerous respiratory illnesses which is why indoor and outdoor air pollution is such an important topic of research for the CDC (Center for Disease Control), WHO (World Health Organization) and similar agencies.
 In fact, they’ve devoted a number of resources towards containing fungal outbreaks that can occur from the countless number of species of fungi and mold that exist.

 The trouble with Basidiospores in particular is that they may be found just about anywhere.
 Typically, they travel by wind currents across long distances.
 However, there are several different ways in which the fungi may find their way into areas of the home.